MicrosoftDocs/architecture-center/docs/reference-architectures/data/enterprise-bi-synapse.md

 ### Blob Storage

-Consider Azure Storage reserved capacity to lower cost on storage.
-With this model, you get a discount on fixed storage capacity if you can commit to reservation for one or three years.
+Consider using the Azure Storage reserved capacity feature to lower cost on storage.
+With this model, you get a discount if you can commit to reservation for fixed storage capacity for one or three years.
 For more information, see [Optimize costs for Blob storage with reserved capacity][az-storage-reserved].

 ### Power BI Embedded